 Dr. Murphy has been a lead trade negotiator for the U.S. Government, resolving trade problems and successfully concluding trade agreements with more than 40 countries on a wide variety of agricultural, industrial and services issues.
-He served for over 35 years in various international economic and trade policy positions in the Office of the United States Trade Representative (USTR), the White House, and the Department of the Treasury.
+He served for over three decades in various international economic and trade policy positions in the Office of the United States Trade Representative (USTR), the White House, and the Department of the Treasury.

 For 13 years Dr. Murphy was the Assistant U.S. Trade Representative for Agricultural Affairs (AUSTR).
 He chaired interagency teams to develop U.S. trade policy on agricultural issues in consultation with private stakeholders and the U.S. Congress.
 He also led U.S. delegations in negotiations in the World Trade Organization (WTO) and with foreign governments.
 He negotiated market-opening agreements involving processed foods, beverages and bulk commodities, and addressed issues arising from agricultural biotechnology, cloning and other new technologies.